Hyuk Shin: 153 Joombas Music Group

-Joombas has continued to establish itself as one of the premiere independent music production and music publishing companies in South Korea.

 As of 2018, Joombas Music Group has rebranded to 153/Joombas Music Group.

 Artist Discovery: Blackbear & DEAN

-Prior to his rise as a prominent artist, Matthew Tyler Musto (FKA blackbear), was discovered by Shin while he was working as a producer in Atlanta, Georgia.
+American musician blackbear was discovered by Shin while he was working as a producer in Atlanta, Georgia.
 Recognizing Musto's potential as a songwriter and artist, Shin helped to craft and develop his sound.
-Musto would go on to co-write the smash single "Boyfriend" for superstar Justin Bieber in 2012.
+Musto would go on to co-write "Boyfriend" for superstar Justin Bieber in 2012.

 In 2012, Shin discovered and signed R&B artist Kwon Hyuk (FKA DEAN).
 Signed to Joombas initially as a songwriter and producer, Shin acknowledged DEAN's potential as an artist and together, began to develop and prepare his project.
-On July 13, 2015, DEAN released his first single "I'm Not Sorry," featuring Grammy award winning artist Eric Bellinger.
+On July 13, 2015, DEAN released his first single "I'm Not Sorry," featuring Grammy award-winning artist Eric Bellinger.
 The single gained significant attention as it was rare for a South Korean artist to release an international single in English prior to entering their home market.
 DEAN would go on to release several more singles featuring popular Korean hip-hop and R&B artists such as Zico, Crush, Dok2, and Gaeko leading up to the release of his debut EP 130 mood: TRBL on March 25, 2016, which was executive produced by Shin.
 The album has been highly regarded as one of the best Korean R&B releases in the 2010s, receiving praise from notable music editors such as Billboard's Jeff Benjamin.
 The EP was selected as one of the 10 Best K-Pop Albums of 2016 by Billboard.